fyookball/ChainBet/PROTOCOL.md

 The ChainBet protocol operates through a series of phases.
 Some phases require a communication message to be sent across the network.
 This is accomplished by broadcasting a BCH trasnsaction that contains an OP_RETURN output.

+Each OP_RETURN transaction will be assumed to have outputs going back to the sender's originating address.
+The output amount back to the sender will simply be the entire balance (for standard UTXOs) of the sender minus the txn fee.
+This approach is simple and it minimizes the impacts to the UTXO set over time, making each OP_RETURN message like a sweep transaction.

+The OP_RETURN payload uses this format:

+<protocol_id><version_id><phase_value><various_phase_dependent_data>

+The protocol_id is a [standard Terab 4-byte prefix](https://github.com/Lokad/Terab/blob/master/spec/opreturn-prefix-guideline.md) with a value of **0x00424554** (ASCII equivalent of "BET").

+The version_id is a one-byte value that can be used to upgrade the protocol in the future.
+Currently, it shall be **0x01**.

-Not all phases of the protocol use an OP_RETURN message.
-Some instead consist of a funding transaction.
+**Note that all phases of the protocol use an OP_RETURN message.
+Some instead consist of a funding transaction.**

 # Protocol Phases

 ## Phase 1: Bet Offer Announcement

+d